EOSC-Data-Commons/data-commons-mcp/README.md

 MISTRAL_API_KEY=YOUR_API_KEY
 ```

-Build and deploy the 2 services:
+Build and deploy the service:

 ```sh
 docker compose up